 Cadenza as GIS

 Cadenza is the only data analysis and reporting platform to also include all the functions of a modern geo-information system (GIS).
 As a complete GIS platform, Cadenza provides the user with continuous access to map data via all access points: from desktop GIS and a web GIS, right up to a GIS app for tablets and an interface for spatial services.
-So with Cadenza, you are not just only able to visualise data on the map, you can also edit and analyse spatial data.
+With Cadenza, you are not only able to visualise data on the map, but you can also edit and analyse spatial data.

-Desktop GIS, Web GIS and mobile GIS
+Desktop GIS, Web GIS & Mobile GIS

 There are users who simply want to visualise and print their spatial data on the map while GIS experts may require extensive GIS functions for capturing geometries.
 In addition, the maps should be able to be professionally assigned, together with other views such as searches, charts and reports.

 This is why Cadenza has appropriate GIS functions for all access points: desktop, browser or mobile on a tablet.
 Cadenza Services provide third-party applications with access to all data and information views.
 If required, a map designed on a desktop, can easily be viewed on the web GIS, mobile device or as service.

 Editing and Printing Spatial Data

 Cadenza provides GIS users with all the functions required for digitalising and collecting specialist spatial data as points, lines and polygons.
 Access them on your desktop, web or even mobile while on the go.
 Users are supported in efficiently collecting spatial data with snapping functions, automatic plausibility checks and many other diverse functions.

 When exporting the designed maps, Cadenza uses extensive printing and plotting functions – accurate to the pixel, including designed legends, even for high-resolution printed maps.

 Comprehensive User Management